An Inclusive Public Transport System

 Hearing Enhancement System

 The Hearing Enhancement System (HES) has been installed at the Passenger Service Centres in all Thomson-East Coast Line MRT stations, and will be available in all future MRT stations.
-All Passenger Service Offices at existing bus interchanges (that are presently undergoing upgrading works) as well as Yishun, Woodlands and Yio Chu Kang interchanges will also be equipped with HES.
+All Passenger Service Offices at existing bus interchanges (that are presently undergoing upgrading works) as well as Yishun and Woodlands interchanges will also be equipped with HES.
 It helps commuters who wear hearing aids to communicate effectively with station service staff at the Passenger Service Centres/Offices.

 Helping Hand Scheme